ruro122020/flask-postgresql-template-local/README.md

 # FLASK API with PostgreSQL

-This template will get you started with a flask application using PostgreSQL and Marshmallow to design your data.
+This template will get you started with a flask application using PostgreSQL and Marshmallow.
 It comes with a user account feature setup as well.

 The user model, marshmallow schema, and login/signup/checksession routes have been created to get you started.
 (Adjust code to your projects needs)